yunjuc/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 4-Write a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally)

 5-Write a program that imports the variable a from the file variable_load_5.py and prints its value.

+100-Write a program that imports all functions from the file calculator_1.py and handles basics operations.